MARGYYY1231/MusicPlayer/README.md

 **Description:**

 A Music Player using HTML, CSS and Javascript.
+It has the ability to play, pause and go on to the next song.